Krish-sysadmin/ReverseEngineerVirus/README.md

 The big ideas:

 - DNA and RNA are nucleic acids, that is, they are polymers of repeating monomers called nucleotides.
 Each nucleotide consists of a pentose sugar covalently bonded to a phosphate group and a nitrogenous base.
 - RNA is a single-stranded nucleic acid which consists of a long chain of nucleotides covalently bonded together by phosphodiester bonds.
 In RNA the pentose sugar is ribose and the bases are A (adenine), U (uracil), C (cytosine) and G (guanine).
-There MANY types of RNA , theres mRNA, tRNA, snRNA , rRNA which all carry out different tasks in a cell.
+There are many types of RNA , theres mRNA, tRNA, snRNA and rRNA which all carry out different tasks in a cell.
 - DNA is a double-stranded nucleic acid with a double-helix structure.
 The two strands are also made of long chains of nucleotides covalently bonded by 3'-5' phosphodiester bonds, however, the nucleotides of DNA are made of deoxyribose sugar and the nitrogenous bases A, T (thymine), C and G. The two strands are linked together by hydrogen bonds formed between complementary base pairs on opposite strands.
 A forms 2 hydrogen bonds with T and C forms 3 hydrogen bonds with G. Hydrogen bonds basically hold the DNA molecule together.
 Note that the strands of DNA are anti-parallel, meaning they run in opposite directions.
 - DNA consists of two strands, the coding strand with a 5’-3’ direction which actually contains all the information of the genome as it is, and then its complementary strand, the non-coding strand with a 3-5 direction.
-Now, the mrna is created FROM the non coding dna strand, that’s why it has the SAME bases (except T, it’s replaced by U) , SAME direction with the coding strand. ( as they are both complementary to the non coding strand ).
-After all, that’s why they called it ‘coding strand’ of DNA.
-It’s because it has the same base sequence with mRNA
+The mRNA is created from the non-coding DNA strand, that’s why it has the same bases (except T, it’s replaced by U) and same direction as the coding strand.
+After all, that’s why they called it ‘coding strand’ of DNA; it has the same base sequence with mRNA.
-- Transcription of DNA to mRNA: about mRNA.
-DNA is transformed into mRNA with a process called ‘transcription’. enzymes like RNA transcriptase II line up the nitrogenous bases of RNA (adenine, guanine, cytosine and uracil) opposite the complementary bases of the non-coding DNA strand (the complementary strand of mRNA).
-The mRNA molecule formed is single stranded.
+- Transcription of DNA to mRNA: DNA is copied into mRNA (single-stranded) by a process called ‘transcription’.
+Enzymes like RNA transcriptase II line up the nitrogenous bases of RNA (adenine, guanine, cytosine and uracil) opposite the complementary bases of the non-coding DNA strand.
-- In eukaryotes, after transcription, mRNA has to go through mRNA splicing in the cell's nucleus.
-There are some regions between the sequences of the actual genes, that are not going to be translated to proteins afterwards, that are responsible for other functions of the DNA , not for protein synthesis.
+- In eukaryotes (such as plant and animal cells), after transcription, mRNA has to go through mRNA splicing in the cell's nucleus.
+There are some regions between the sequences of the actual genes that are not going to be translated to proteins afterwards and that are responsible for other functions of the DNA.
 After mRNA is transcribed, it also contains those regions that need to be cut off during mRNA splicing.
-Enzymes alongside snRNA inside the nucleus, cut off those parts that ‘do not refer to proteins’ from the mRNA molecule, (the introns) and leave the exons, which are the actual genes.
-(The non-translating regions are the introns.)
+Enzymes alongside snRNA inside the nucleus remove those parts that do not code for proteins from the mRNA molecule (the introns), and leave the exons which are the coding sections of the nucleic acid.
 - Protein synthesis is the process by which proteins are made in a cell from genes.
 DNA is too large to move out of the nucleus through the nuclear pores, so it transcribes the base sequence of a gene onto an RNA molecule called messenger RNA (or mRNA).
 Note that the mRNA molecule is made of the complementary bases to the DNA molecule, where instead of Thymine, there is the RNA base Uracil which is complementary with Adenine (eg If a section of DNA has AATC then the mRNA has UUAG).
 The mRNA carries the transcribed gene onto a ribosome in the cytoplasm.
 In the ribosome, another type of RNA called tRNA (transfer RNA) groups bases of the mRNA molecule in triplets called codons.
 Each group of 3 bases (or codon) codes for one amino acid.
 As a gene has many bases the tRNA will code for many amino acids which will bond together by peptide bonds to form a large polypeptide (or protein).
 Each gene codes for specific polypeptides which then fold into proteins and have diverse functions.
-*DNA is basically untouched ( not to worry about it,only  unzips for transcription) .
-It stays there only opens up to be replicated but that’s it.
-DNA to RNA is transcription because then translation is when RNA codes for amino acids.
-You don’t make DNA out of RNA cos the DNA always stays in the nucleus and it’s been there since the cell formed
+Note to reader: DNA remains basically untouched in the nucleus and only unzips for transcription and DNA replication.
+It is the transcribed mRNA molecule which moves out of the nucleus and codes for proteins.

 <details>
 <summary>The fine details</summary>